-It’s not an exaggeration to say that what we do to reduce our own carbon footprint affects not just our immediate surroundings but every living thing on the planet.
 The good news is that meeting this challenge becomes easier with practice and can start with just one change in behavior.
 Read our online magazine below to learn about ways we’re trying to live green at the Aquarium.
-Many are methods you can adopt, too.
-We will update these pages as we implement even more ways to Go Green.
+Many are methods you can adopt, too!
+Download the Go Green pdf to learn more.

 It’s easy being green!
 Your actions and choices can have a big impact on protecting our environment.
 Here are some small ways to get started: